Mr. Oluwakemi Adeyemi (Nigeria)

 Dissertation Topic: “Does Civil Disobedience Defend Liberal Constitutional Democracy?
 A Historical Analysis of Democratic Taiwan (2006–2021).”

-Thesis Committee: Francesco Biagi, Jimmy Chia-Shin Hsu, Jason Mazzone (Chair), Colleen Murphy, Jacqueline E. Ross
+Thesis Advisor: Francesco Biagi, Jimmy Chia-Shin Hsu, Jason Mazzone (Chair), Colleen Murphy, Jacqueline E. Ross

 Under the guidance of Professor Jason Mazzone, Tsung-Chun’s JSD dissertation focuses on the realist study of civil disobedience in defending the traditional core features of liberal democratic constitutionalism, utilizing long-term newspaper coverage in Taiwan as the research sample.
 Tsung-Chun’s research interests include constitutional law and theory, civil disobedience, modern democratic backsliding, liberalism, and critical theory.